 Review at least one year’s worth of checkbook activity.
 If you can, conduct the review for two or three years.
 This additional effort will uncover any odd situations that do not occur on a regular basis.
 You want to avoid making budget decisions based on flukes.

 As you go through your checkbook for the year, consider each individual entry.
 Is it a deposit or a check written?
 Deposits represent income; checks represent expenses.
-To make this analysis easier, you might want to photocopy all the pages of your check register so you can make notes in the margins of the copies.
+To make this analysis easier, you might want to copy your budget file (or, if you’re using a paper check register, photocopy all the pages) so you can make notes.

 The deposits made into your checking account can probably be grouped into five to seven sources of income.
 For example, you might have made three large deposits as part of your major gift-wrap fundraiser.
 All three checkbook entries are related to the fundraiser.